opiumfp/vinjs-jm/content/schedule/pub-talks-3.md

       speaker: ""
       speaker2: ""
     - time: June 30, 2021 7:40 PM
-      titlee: 'Discussion Panel: "Future of the Web-development in 5 years"'
+      titlee: 'Discussion Panel: "Future of the IT in 5 years"'
       titleedescription: ""
       talk: ""
       speaker: ""